Creating MVE Connections to AWS Direct Connect

 You can create a network connection from an MVE (a Cisco interconnect gateway) to AWS with Virtual Cross Connections (VXCs) and AWS Direct Connect.
 You can create either a Hosted Connection or a Hosted VIF.
 You create the connection through vManage.

 Although you can create the AWS connection from the MVE in the Portal, Megaport strongly recommends creating this connection in vManage for seamless integration with your Cisco SD-WAN environment.

-Cisco provides documentation for their SD-WAN product integration with Megaport, including cloud connections, at Cisco SD-WAN Additional Resources.
+Cisco provides documentation for their SD-WAN product integration with Megaport, including cloud connections, in the Cisco SD-WAN Cloud OnRamp Configuration Guide.

 Before you begin